Statistical inference on representational geometries: Results

-We found that our bootstrap-wrapped crossvalidation with the two-factor bootstrap and the excess-variance correction yielded accurate estimates of the uncertainty.
-The relative uncertainties were close to 1 (Fig. \ref{fig:flexible} e).
-The model discriminability (SNR) was primarily determined by how accurately the different models were able to recreate the true measurement model (Fig. \ref{fig:flexible} f).
+We found that our bootstrap-wrapped crossvalidation (corrected 2-factor bootstrap with adjustment for excess crossvaldation variance) yielded accurate estimates of the uncertainty.
+The relative uncertainties were close to 1 (Fig. \ref{fig:flexible} b).
+The model-performance discriminability (SNR) was primarily determined by how accurately the different models were able to recreate the true measurement model (Fig. \ref{fig:flexible} c).
 The highest SNRs were achieved when the assumed model matched exactly (weighted feature treatment and voxel size 0.05), but the model variants which allowed for some fitting still yield high SNRs.
 Analyses that take the averaging across space and features into account yielded the highest average model performance for the true model.
-In contrast, analyses that ignore averaging over space or features (the full feature set selection model and some of the fixed models) not only lead to lower SNRs (as seen in Fig. \ref{fig:flexible} f), but also systematically selected the wrong layer yielding a higher average performance for a different layer than the one we used for generating the data (not visible in the figure).
+In contrast, analyses that ignore averaging over space or features (the full feature set selection model and some of the fixed models) not only lead to lower SNRs (as seen in Fig. \ref{fig:flexible} c), but also systematically selected the wrong layer, because a higher average performance was achieved by a different layer than the one we used for generating the data (not shown).

-In situations when the true voxel sampling is unknown, flexible models that are allowed to fit the voxel sampling to data can thus be used effectively to determine the underlying representation.
-In contrast, fixed, wrong assumptions about the voxel sampling can lead to low model discriminability (SNR), and even to consistently wrong conclusions (not shown).
+We conclude that when the true voxel sampling is unknown, flexible models are needed to account for voxel sampling, so as to enable us recover the underlying data-generating computational model with our model-comparative inference.
+Fixed models based on incorrect assumptions about the voxel sampling can lead to low model-performance discriminability (SNR) and even to incorrect inferences as to which model is the true model.